I’m excited to share with you TWO freelancer case studies featuring students from my freelancer e-courses today!

 “As soon as I stopped offering those services, I became way happier.
 My clients want me to do the services I like because my work is better in that area.
 I’m finding that my ideal client is reaching out to me now—they value me!

-“I’d recommend Set Yourself Up For Freelancing Success to anyone who needs direction when it comes to starting a freelance business, even if just on the side.
-Even if you have experience working as a freelancer, I think you’ll gain something from this e-course!
+“I’d recommend Sagan’s programs to anyone who needs direction when it comes to starting a freelance business, even if just on the side.
+Even if you have experience working as a freelancer, I think you’ll gain something from her freelancer e-courses!
 Sagan is an invaluable resource.”

 Freelancer Case Study #2